 - The glacial till gets deposited in those obstructions and the movement of glacier shapes these deposits like an inverted spoon.

-(Note: Evolution of landforms due to wind and waves will be covered in the next article)
+Next in the series: Evolution of landforms due to wind and waves.

 Article by: Jijo Sudarshan